dempe/blog/resources/posts/how-i-built-this-site.md

 One line! `$posts = $tag->posts()->get();` is all I need! 😎

 To be fair, there was a bit of work I had to do on the models to make them aware of the relationships between posts, tags, and post_tags.
 Enter [Eloquent relationships](https://laravel.com/docs/10.x/eloquent-relationships).

+<aside>My main reason for storing posts and tags in a database was to make it easy to track the relationships between them.
+You'll notice the body of the post has nothing to do with this.
+I considered not adding the body to the database, but I added it anyway for two reasons.
+One, it allows me to track update times for posts easily.
+Two, it's nice to have a single source for all of my data, as opposed to loading the post bodies from files and everything else from the database.</aside>

 ## Eloquent Relationships